Honda Civic Insurance Rates

 You can even start comparing Honda Civic auto insurance quotes from multiple companies by entering your ZIP code into our free tool.

-U.S. average auto insurance rates for a Honda Civic are $1,512 annually for full coverage.
-Comprehensive insurance costs an estimated $256 a year, collision costs $626, and liability is $450.
-Buying just liability costs around $518 a year, with insurance for high-risk drivers costing $3,316 or more.
-Teen drivers pay the highest rates at $5,808 a year or more.
+Estimated insurance rates for a Honda Civic are $1,512 a year with full coverage.
+Comprehensive costs an estimated $256 a year, collision costs $626, and liability costs around $450.
+A liability-only policy costs as low as $518 a year, with high-risk insurance costing around $3,316.
+Teenage drivers pay the most at $5,808 a year or more.

 Average premium for full coverage: $1,512

-For a driver in their 40's, Honda Civic insurance prices go from as cheap as $518 for just liability coverage to a high of $3,316 for high-risk insurance.
+Using a middle-aged driver as an example, insurance rates for a Honda Civic go from as low as $518 for just liability coverage to a high of $3,316 for a driver who requires high-risk insurance.

-Choosing to live in a large city can make a big difference on insurance rates.
-More rural locations have fewer accident claims than larger metro areas.
+Where you live can make a big difference on car insurance rates.
+More rural locations are statistically proven to have a lower frequency of collision claims than densely populated cities.

-The ranges above show why it is important to compare rates quotes for a targeted area and their own personal driving habits, instead of making a decision based on price averages.
+These rate differences demonstrate why it is important to compare prices for a targeted area and risk profile, instead of making a decision based on average rates.

 Use the form below to get customized rates for your location.